EdoardoGruppi/DAPS_assignment/code/Instructions.md

 ### Data preprocessing

-In this phase the datasets before obtained are processed according to the content hosted.
-Whereas the tweets dataset is elaborated through the VADER tool, the news preprocessing involves a FLAIR pre-trained model.
+In this phase the datasets obtained are processed according to the content hosted.
+Whereas the tweets dataset is elaborated through the VADER tool, the news preprocessing employs the FLAIR pre-trained model.

 ```python
 stock_data = time_series_preprocessing(time_series_dir, indexes_dir, path=True)